Marleen has suffered from migraine for around 18 years, and describes what it’s like to live with the condition.

 “Without sports I would feel much more anxious, much more unhealthy, and much more unhappy!”

 Marleen took part in the Virtual London Marathon in October 2020, raising a fantastic £1,315 for vital research.
-She is now training for the 2021 London Marathon, and hopes to raise even more to support research into headache and other brain conditions.
+She was also part of or 2021 London Marathon team.

 "I love taking up challenges and trying new things so it was a delight and a distraction to train and fundraise for Brain Research UK last year.
 I am very much looking forward to the marathon this year and I hope people will continue to support this cause!"